Bharathidasan Institute of Management: BIM and Bharat Heavy Electricals

 BIM has pioneered the concept of a business school with an industry linkage through its symbiotic relationship with BHEL since its inception in 1984.
 Senior Executives of Bharat Heavy Electricals (BHEL) anchor courses particularly in the areas of Operations, Management and Systems.
 BIM conducts a number of Executive Development Programs for BHEL in the areas of Corporate Finance, Marketing and Organizational Behaviour.
 Students also take-up various projects offered by BHEL in different functional areas of management.

 Collaboration with Defence Research and Development Organisation (DRDO)

 The Institute of Technology Management (ITM) is a premier training institute of Defence Research & Development Organisation (DRDO), Ministry of Defence, Govt of India.
 The Institute of Technology Management (ITM) was the pioneer institute for the conduct of MBA with specialisation in Technology Management.
-This MBA program was undertaken in joint collaboration with Bharathidasan Institute of Management (BIM), Tiruchirappalli.
-Dr. APJ Abdul Kalam, SA to RM and Dr. Jayashankaran, director, BIM signed the historical MOU in April 1996.
+This MBA program was undertaken in joint collaboration with Bharathidasan Institute of Management (BIM),Tiruchirappalli.
+Dr. APJ Abdul Kalam, SA to RM and Dr. Jayashankaran, the then director, BIM, signed the MOU in April 1996.
 Seven batches of students successfully passed out of ITM obtaining the degree of MBA with specialization in Technology Management.

-Defence Research and Development Organization (DRDO) also has close alliance with the Bharathidasan Institute of Management, Trichy (BIM).
+Defence Research and Development Organization (DRDO) also has a close alliance with the Bharathidasan Institute of Management, Trichy (BIM).
 It offers training to selected DRDO scientists.